 "Only CemeCon's HiPIMS TECHNOLOGY allows us to adjust NUMEROUS VARIABLES to finely calibrate the power to perfectly match our, in some cases, EXTREMELY FILIGREE ACTIVE ELEMENTS - of which over 1,000 can be installed in a single high-performance progressive die!
-This has enabled us to take a HUGE STEP FORWARD in STAINLESS STEEL"
+This has enabled us to take a HUGE STEP FORWARD in STAINLESS STEEL" Martin Hess, Head of Research and Development and Head of the Surface Technologies Department at Stepper

 This also applies to the coating processes that Stepper uses in the entire range from a first arc system to hybrid systems consisting of arc and magnetron technology to a special pulsed laser machine for ta-C coatings for wear protection developed in-house in close cooperation with an university.
 Over 30 years of coating expertise have been continuously optimized to meet the special requirements of the filigree active elements in high-performance stamping and the various materials to be stamped.
-A supreme discipline are tools that process two punching strips in parallel with very different material properties, such as bronzes with tensile strengths Rm around 600 N/mm2 and stainless steels with Rm up to over 1,400 N/mm2.
+A supreme discipline are tools that process two punching strips in parallel with very different material properties, such as bronzes with tensile strengths Rm around 600 N/mm2 and stainless steels with Rm up to over 1,400 N/mm.
 The active parts machining the stainless steel should also achieve minimum stroke rates in the double-digit million range here before any maintenance intervention on the progressive die.
 With this material, the experts did not make significant progress with conventional coating processes despite many in-house developments - not even with ultra-hard ta-C.